NightHawkATL/portainer-template-lists/LanCache/readme.md

   - You can install Portainer or Dockge to monitor LanCache containers and also to spin up the WebUI above.
 - I added an entry in each AdGuardHome DNS Rewrite section to point "steam.cache.lancache.net" to my LanCache server so that both will resolve locally.
 - I completed the tasks of setting up a timer and a service for each prefill (Steam, Epic, and BattleNet) as described on the wiki for each listed below.
+- I deployed Cockpit on the VM to manage the services and timers.
+I will see what other things I can use it for later.
+It can be installed with `sudo apt install cockpit` and then accessed with `https://{LANCACHE_IP}:9090`.

 ![image](https://github.com/user-attachments/assets/100f47a4-fd22-43f4-b510-09118916a380)